-To answer the question: “Is the spelling color or colour correct?” we first need to know your CONTEXT: where in the world you are, or for which group of people you are writing.
-Why?
-Because the “color vs. colour” quandary is geographically and culturally dictated!
-Let’s explore why.
+To answer the questions: “Is the spelling color or colour correct?” and, “What about colored vs. coloured or coloring vs. colouring?” we first need to know your CONTEXT: where in the world you are, or for which group of people you are writing.

 Color vs. Colour: U.S. vs. U.K.